-In this week’s Torah reading, Parshas Bo, when discussing baking Matzos for Passover, the Torah instructs us (12:17) to be careful that the dough should not sit and become leaven.
+In Parshas Bo, the Torah instructs us (12:17) to be careful that the matzah dough should not sit and become leaven.
 Rashi quotes our Sages who tell us that with a different pronunciation of the Hebrew spelling of the word “Matzos,” it could be read with the meaning that we should be careful not to let “Mitzvos” (Torah commandments) “sit.”
 The Torah is hinting to us that we should not procrastinate any Mitzvah.

 The Mesilas Yesharim (chapter 7) elaborates on the importance of attending to Mitzvos right away.
 One reason given is simply so that we don’t risk losing the Mitzvah.
 No one knows what time will bring, and an obstacle may arise which will prevent us from performing the Mitzvah.
 This would be a tremendous loss.
 An opportunity for a Mitzvah is an opportunity for eternal gain.
 The loss of a Mitzvah is a loss for eternity!